infonomic/uikit/packages/uikit/README.md

 ![image](https://github.com/user-attachments/assets/5f6ec314-7467-4c33-926d-0c382d9d2831)

 We created this project because while we appreciate Tailwind CSS for front-end development of PoC and smaller applications, we don't feel it belongs in a component library.
 Tailwind CSS as a [&#39;programmatic&#39; atomic CSS system](https://css-tricks.com/lets-define-exactly-atomic-css/#aa-programmatic) - is brilliant at what it does in preventing CSS rot and gradual CSS bloat - as well as making it clear how a layout or front-end component has been styled.
-It's also the ulitmate expression of what [Thierry Koblentz](https://www.smashingmagazine.com/author/thierry-koblentz/) was talking about in his 2103 article, [Challenging CSS Best Practices](https://www.smashingmagazine.com/2013/10/challenging-css-best-practices-atomic-approach/).
+It's also the ultimate expression of what [Thierry Koblentz](https://www.smashingmagazine.com/author/thierry-koblentz/) was talking about in his 2103 article, [Challenging CSS Best Practices](https://www.smashingmagazine.com/2013/10/challenging-css-best-practices-atomic-approach/).

 It just doesn't belong in UI kits and libraries.

 ## Design Goals

+TODO: Rationale behind adopting and 'folding in' best-in-class components, like the ones in well-known 'à la carte' component libraries such as [Base UI](https://base-ui.com/), [Radix](https://www.radix-ui.com/), and others.

 We built this with the following goals in mind: